About the club

 Our club started in January 2011.
 We have 28 members with a wide range of professions.
 About 50% of the members are retired.
 All members live in the city or around, mostly in own houses.

-As a young club we prefer one international incoming and one international outgoing exchange (two for oversea).
-An additional incoming stop over exchange is possible.
+As a young club we prefer one international incoming and one international outgoing Journeys (two for overseas).
+An additional incoming stopover Journeys are also possible.

-In the year 2010 Schwerin celebrated its 850 th Anniversary as a city.
-Henry the Lion, Duke of Saxony and one of the most powerful German princes of his time, founded the city in 1160.
+In the year 2010, Schwerin celebrated its 850th Anniversary as a city.
+Henry the Lion, the Duke of Saxony and one of the most powerful German princes of his time, founded the city in 1160.
 It gained importance mainly as the residence of the dukes and grand dukes of Mecklenburg-Schwerin.

 Much of the beautiful buildings and architecture still contributes to the beauty of Schwerin today!
 The main centre of its phenomenal architecture is the “Alter Garten” surrounded by old government buildings, the theatre, museum and the palace located on an island in Lake Schwerin.